ICECUBE WINTEROVER EXPERIMENTS OPERATOR

 |Degree and Area of Specialization:

 M.S. in computer science, physics, electrical engineering or related field is preferred.
-Bachelors degree in computer science, electrical engineering, or related field and substantial experience (equivalent to a masters degree) will be considered.
+Bachelor's degree in computer science, electrical engineering, or related field and substantial experience in relevant work will be considered.

 |Minimum Years and Type of Relevant Work Experience: